Legal Drafting Tools Compared: 5 Picks for Discovery & More

 Source: G2

-• Clause and template libraries: Keep language consistent and cut drafting time.
+- Clause and template libraries: Use automated templates to keep language consistent and cut drafting time.

-• Automated workflows: Move contracts across teams without manual follow-ups.
+- Automated workflows: Move contracts across teams without manual follow-ups to optimize your existing workflows.

-• Compliance checks: Highlight risks early so agreements stay aligned with company policies.
+- Compliance checks: Highlight risks early so agreements stay aligned with company policies and meet legal standards.

 3. CoCounsel

-CoCounsel is an AI assistant that helps with legal document drafting and review.
+CoCounsel is a legal AI assistant that helps with document drafting and review.
 Lawyers often deal with large volumes of documents, and keeping track of key information can be overwhelming.

-But with CoCounsel, legal teams can handle that challenge more efficiently through draft reviews, risk checks, and clear editing suggestions.
+But with CoCounsel, legal teams can handle that challenge more efficiently through draft reviews, risk checks, and clear editing suggestions in a tool built with enterprise-grade security.

 Source: ThomsonReuters.com

-The result is greater accuracy in less time.
-Documents that once took hours to read through can be processed in minutes, and, in turn, this frees attorneys and in-house teams to spend more time on higher-level strategy and client work.
+It ensures accuracy in less time, so you save time.
+Multiple documents that once took hours to read through can be processed in minutes, and, in turn, this frees attorneys and in-house teams to spend more time on higher-level strategy, client communications, and deep legal research.

-• AI document review: Reads and analyzes drafts to highlight risks and gaps.
+- AI document review: Reads and analyzes drafts to highlight risks, gaps, and hidden jurisdictional nuances.

-• Legal document drafting support: Generates clauses and standard agreements when needed.
+- Legal document drafting support: Generates clauses, legal briefs, and standard agreements when needed.

-• Focus on key information: Pulls out the most relevant details for attorneys to act on.
+- Focus on key information: Pulls out research summaries and the most relevant details for attorneys to act on.

 4. PandaDoc